 Plus, if you continue to run your businesses after qualifying for Medicare, the premiums you pay for Medicare Part B and Part D, plus the cost of supplemental Medicare (medigap) policies or the cost of a Medicare Advantage plan, can be deducted as health insurance premiums without having to itemize.

-There’s a new tax deduction debuting in 2018 that you may have heard about – it’s called the qualified business income deduction (a.k.a. the Section 199A deduction).
-It’s available for owners of S corporations, partnerships, LLCs and other “pass-through entities”…but did you know that self-employeds operating as sole proprietors can also claim it?
-It’s a tricky tax break with several special rules and restrictions, but the write-off is sizable if you can jump through all the hoops.
+There's a new tax deduction that debuted in 2018 that you may have heard about – it's called the qualified business income deduction (a.k.a., the Section 199A deduction).
+It's available for owners of S corporations, partnerships, LLCs and other "pass-through entities"…but did you know that self-employeds operating as sole proprietors can also claim it?
+It's a tricky tax break with several special rules and restrictions, but the write-off is sizable if you can jump through all the hoops.

-Generally, eligible self-employeds can deduct up to 20% of qualified business income (QBI) from their business.
+Generally, eligible self-employed people can deduct up to 20% of qualified business income (QBI) from their business.
 QBI is the net amount of income, gain, deduction and loss from the business included in your taxable income (minus capital gains and losses, certain dividends, interest income, wage income and a few other items).
-However, the deduction is subject to various limitations if your taxable income is $157,500 or more ($315,000 or more for couples filing jointly).
+However, the deduction is subject to various limitations if your 2019 taxable income is $321,400 for joint filers, $160,725 for married taxpayers filing separate returns, and $160,700 for single and head-of-household filers.
+(For 2020, the threshold is $326,600 for joint filers and $163,300 for all other taxpayers.)
 One of the limitations phases out the deduction for high earners running certain types of businesses (e.g., health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, investing and investment management, trading, dealing in certain assets or, in limited circumstances, any business where the principal asset is the reputation or skill of its employees).